Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 (simulink)=
 # Simulink to GOPS

-GOPS uses slxpy to convert Simulink models to Python environments.
-Slxpy is a toolchain for seamlessly generating efficient Simulink-to-Python binding and gym-like environment wrapper.
+GOPS utilizes slxpy to convert Simulink models into Python environments.
+Slxpy is a toolchain designed to produce efficient and seamless Simulink-to-Python bindings, complete with a gym-like environment wrapper.

 ## Documentation structure
-The sidebar on the right roughly corresponds to your learning process.
 Follow instructions in Prerequisities, Installation and Quick start to use this package.

 For Simulink modeling guide, see Modeling guide.
 For Gym and `env.toml` config documentation, see Gym-like environment.
 For development notes and todos, see Development.
 To build for multiple Python versions, try Multi target build.

 The flowchart serves as an overview and briefly describes the common workflow for your smoother integration.
-You could refer to relevant sections in the wiki for details.
+You could refer to relevant sections for details.
 (conversion)=
 ```{figure} ./figures&videos/simulink_conversion.png
 :alt: conversion